Reql1337/is218-final/readme.md

-# Groq Function Chat
+# Groq Function Chat + SQLite DB Support (w/ Llama3 LLM)

 ## Overview
 Groq Function Chat is a Python-based console application that uses the Groq API to perform arithmetic operations such as addition, subtraction, multiplication, and division.
 It demonstrates how to leverage Groq's function-calling capabilities in a conversational environment.
+Groq API uses LLama 3 for the prompts and functions.

 ---